Being a Kings Messenger may be a dangerous job

 Fortunately, it was rescued by another British ship; but the risk of State documents floating into enemy hands was revealed and caused the Foreign Office to have the bags weighted with lead and perforated.
 Thus any bags now lost in the sea would sink to the bottom and be safe from prying enemy eyes.

-The chief King’s Messenger to-day receives a salary of £900 a year.
+The Chief Queen’s Messenger today receives a salary of £900 a year.
 The other messengers, several of them retired officers, receive salaries ranging from £300 to £650 a year, but some are unpaid.
-One of the most important of them is the well known Captain Beddington Behrens, who made diplomatic history last year by carrying the bag to America by air.
+One of the most important of them is the well-known Captain Beddington Behrens, who made diplomatic history last year by carrying the bag to America by air. kings messenger dangerous job

 King’s Messengers are armed with a special red passport, which makes the bearer free of every Customs barrier, and a diplomatic “laissez-passer,” a beautiful document ornately engraved on banknote paper, which states that the bearer is “on the King’s business.”
 Sometimes it Is necessary for the messenger to use the latter to extricate himself from difficult and dangerous situations.

-In wartime, the risks of personal danger are of course significantly increased, and this has caused the Foreign Office to request the Commissioner of Police to provide King’s Messengers with protection.
+In wartime, the risks of personal danger are significantly increased, which has caused the Foreign Office to request the Commissioner of Police to provide King’s Messengers with protection.
 Retired officers of the special branch at Scotland Yard are now recalled to act as escort guards to all the messengers.

 Not only do they have to guard the messengers against obvious dangers; they have also to keep a watchful eye on spies of both sexes.
 For even in these days enemy nations are said to use beautiful women to discover State secrets, although one famous King’s Messenger always deplored the fact that the traditional glamorous spy who used her feminine wiles on Royal couriers never seemed to cross his path!